pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 > - [_Hamilton's Equations of Motion_ from **StudySmarter.co.uk**](https://www.studysmarter.co.uk/explanations/physics/classical-mechanics/hamiltons-equations-of-motion)

 ### Mathematical formulation
+**PRELIMINARY POINT: The goal of using a sampling method**:

+The whole point of a sampling method is to estimate an unknown distribution.
+Hence, in practice, when we sample from the posterior, it is because we do not know the posterior.
+However, due to certain theoretical guarantees in the general MCMC approach (mainly the guarantee that the steady-state transition probabilities of the sampler's Markov chain simulate the posterior distribution; see: ["Markov chain Monte Carlo (MCMC)" from this document](#markov-chain-monte-carlo-mcmc)), we have that after a certain number of samples, we begin to draw samples as if from the posterior.
+Hence, when we say "sample from the posterior", we mean that in the way described by the general MCMC approach.
+How HMC in implements the general MCMC approach is what we shall see now

+---

 Let us first define the following:

 - $P$, the measure of probability density or mass (depending on context)
-- The target distribution $p = P(\theta|D)$ (the posterior distribution)
 - $\theta$, the position, i.e. the sample taken from the posterior
+- $P(\theta)$, the prior distribution of $\theta$
+- $p = P(\theta|D)$, the target distribution (the posterior distribution)
 - $m$, the momentum applied to the imaginary sampler point at position $\theta$
 - $P(m)$, the model distributing potential momentum values

 ---

-**KEY POINT**: The whole point of a sampling method is to estimate an unknown distribution.
-Hence, in practice, when we sample from the posterior, it is because we do not know the posterior.
-However, due to certain theoretical guarantees in the general MCMC approach (mainly the guarantee that the steady-state transition probabilities of the sampler's Markov chain simulate the posterior distribution; see: ["Markov chain Monte Carlo (MCMC)" from this document](#markov-chain-monte-carlo-mcmc)), we have that after a certain number of samples, we begin to draw samples as if from the posterior.
-Hence, when we say "sample from the posterior", we mean that in the way described by the general MCMC approach.
+**What do we need to find?**

+- The target distribution, i.e. the posterior distribution $p = P(\theta|D)$

+**What do we have available?**

+- $P(\theta)$, the prior distribution of $\theta$ defined before the inference
+- $P(m)$, the distribution of momentum values chosen by us
+- Approximation of $P(\theta, m)$, the joint distribution of $\theta$ and $m$

+_Why bother with the joint distribution?
+We shall see._

 ---

-Hence, we have the following joint probability:
+The prior distribution of $\theta$ is an initial approximation of the actual distribution of $\theta$ (which is approximated more closely by the posterior distribution of $\theta$, using inferences from observations).
+Hence, the joint distribution $P(\theta, m)$ is also an initial approximation.
+However, the joint distribution's initial approximation is useful, because we can begin to approximate the posterior distribution of $\theta$ with the following:

 $P(\theta, m) = P(\theta|D) P(m)$